tesseract-one/Substrate.swift/README.md

 substrate.signer = keychain

-// Fetch account from Keychain (it will call Keychain delegate for selection) let from = try await substrate.tx.account()
+// Fetch account from Keychain (it will call Keychain delegate for selection)
+// Can be stored and reused as needed (active account) let from = try await substrate.tx.account()

 // Signer will return PublicKey from Keychain